Find tips on how to start using ndThread so you can start collaborating across multiple communication methods in a

 First, select a cabinet for storing direct messages:

 - Log in to NetDocuments and select your name in the upper-right corner > Admin > ndThread.

 - In the Direct message storage cabinet drop-down, select a cabinet for storing user items, such as email message, documents, attachments, and so forth:

-There are two other settings you can choose to configure:
+There are two other options you can choose to configure: